CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/COI/Form/Doc_v01.md

-Doc.Title=AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF {Company.Name.Full}
+Doc.Ti=AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF {Company.Name.Full}

 0.Ti=</i>